 Organisms in the intestine can cause bloody diarrhea, and organisms in the bladder can cause hematuria and chronic cystitis.

 Treat with praziquantel.

 To prevent infection, avoid contact with fresh water in endemic areas.

-Cercariae of Schistosoma sp that infect birds and mammals other than humans can penetrate the skin.
-Although the organisms do not develop in humans, humans may become sensitized and develop pruritic maculopapular, then vesicular skin lesions at the site of penetration.
+Cercariae of Schistosoma species that infect birds and mammals other than humans can penetrate human skin.
+Although the organisms do not develop in humans, humans may become sensitized and develop pruritic maculopapular or vesicular skin lesions at the site of penetration.
 Skin lesions may be accompanied by a systemic febrile response that runs for 5 to 7 days and resolves spontaneously.

 Cercarial dermatitis occurs worldwide.
 In North America, ocean-related schistosome dermatitis (clam digger's itch) occurs on all Atlantic, Gulf, Pacific, and Hawaiian coasts.
 It is common in muddy flats off Cape Cod.
 Freshwater schistosome dermatitis (swimmer's itch) is common in the Great Lakes region.

-Diagnosis is based on clinical findings.
+Diagnosis of cercarial dermatitis is based on clinical findings.
 Most cases do not require medical attention.

-Treatment is symptomatic with cool compresses, baking soda, or antipruritic lotions.
+Treatment of cercarial dermatitis is symptomatic with cool compresses, baking soda, or antipruritic lotions.
 Topical corticosteroids can also be used.

 |Deltasone, Predone, RAYOS, Sterapred, Sterapred DS|